nthumma26/TEAM_C_data606/README.md

 11) Analyzing & Visualizing the data.

 12) Building a dashboard which helps banking stakeholders to access the status of creditworthiness.

+__Roles & Responsibilities__

+__Narendra Thuma__:

+Implementing various classification algorithms like Logistic Classification Naive Bayes
+SVM
+Decision Trees
+KNN & ensembling modelling
+Developing an algorithm to access the credit risk in lending Dashboard development

+__Vaishnavi Vejella__:

+Data gathering
+Data Cleaning
+Data Visualization
+Finding business value in developing the model.
+Dashboard development

+__Rakesh Reddy__:

+* Choosing the right evaluation metric to gauge the performance of the developed model
+* Performing various statistical analysis on the data Interpretation of the results of statistical analysis Dashboard development